 And humanistic therapies like person-centred therapy can help your confidence by showing you the personal resources you already have, and helping you grow these inner resources and use them to make better choices.
-Or try compassion-focused therapy (CFT), which teaches you how to be gentler with yourself and others.
+Or try compassion-focused therapy (CFT), which teaches you how to be more gentle with yourself and others.

 Want help to overcome not feeling enough in life?
-We put you in touch with top talk therapists in central London locations.
+Harley Therapy connects you with some of the best private psychologists and psychotherapists working in central London.
 Not in London or even the UK?
-Find a quality Skype therapist on our sister site.
+Find a quality online therapists on the Harley Therapy Platform.